-New Directions Behavioral Health[®] manages Applied Behavior Analysis (ABA) benefits Blue Cross Blue Shield of Michigan.
-This medical necessity criteria is used to review and make benefit decisions for ABA service requests for members with the diagnosis of Autism Spectrum Disorder (ASD).
+New Directions Behavioral Health® manages Applied Behavior Analysis (ABA) benefits Blue Cross Blue Shield of Michigan.
+This medical necessity criteria are used to review and make benefit decisions for ABA service requests for members with the diagnosis of Autism Spectrum Disorder (ASD).
+This policy only applies to members who have benefits through BlueCross and BlueShield of Michigan.
+This policy does not apply to Federal Employee program (FEP) members who have benefits provided by BlueCross and BlueShield of Michigan.

-Treatments other than ABA do not fall under the scope of this policy; these services include but are not limited to treatments that are considered to be investigational/experimental, such as Cognitive Training; Auditory Integration Therapy; Facilitated Communication; Higashi Schools/Daily Life; Individual Support Program; LEAP; SPELL; Waldon; Hanen; Early Bird; Bright Start; Social Stories; Gentle Teaching; Response Teaching Curriculum and Developmental Intervention Model; Holding Therapy; Movement Therapy; Music Therapy; Pet Therapy; Psychoanalysis; Son-Rise Program; Scotopic Sensitivity Training; Sensory Integration Training; Neurotherapy (EEG biofeedback).
+Treatments other than ABA do not fall under the scope of this policy; these services include but are not limited to treatments that are considered to be investigational/experimental, such as Cognitive Training; Auditory Integration Therapy; Facilitated Communication; Higashi Schools/Daily Life; Individual Support Program; LEAP; SPELL; Waldon; Hanen; Early Bird; Bright Start; Social Stories; Gentle Teaching; Response Teaching Curriculum; Holding Therapy; Movement Therapy; Music Therapy; Pet Therapy; Psychoanalysis; Son-Rise Program; Scotopic Sensitivity Training; Sensory Integration Training; Neurotherapy (EEG biofeedback).

 ASD is a medical, neurobiological, developmental disorder, characterized by Core Deficit areas: persistent deficits in social communication and social interaction across multiple contexts AND, restricted, repetitive patterns of behavior, interests, and activities.
-Diagnostic and Statistical Manual fifth edition (DSM-5) requires all of these symptoms to be present in early development, and further specifies clinically significant impairment in social, occupational or other important areas of current function.
+Diagnostic and Statistical Manual, Fifth Edition (DSM-5) requires all of these symptoms to be present in early development, and further specifies clinically significant impairment in social, occupational or other important areas of current function.

-ABA is the behavioral treatment approach most commonly used with children with ASD.
+ABA is currently the behavioral treatment approach most commonly used with children with ASD.
 The defining characteristics of ABA are applied, behavioral, analytic, technological, conceptually systematic, effective and capable of appropriately generalized outcomes.